brucemack/brucemack.github.io/_posts/2025-01-25-sdr-passband-testing.md

 of signals on the "other side of zero."

-The intuitive way to perform this test is to tune the rig's VFO to a fixed frequency and sweep an RF signal across both sidebands around that center VFO.
+The intuitive way to perform this test is to tune the rig's VFO to a fixed frequency and sweep an RF signal across both sidebands around the center VFO.
 Ideally the amplitude of the resulting demodulated audio would be (a) flat across the desired sideband and (b) zero across the opposite sideband.